gdsbook/book/notebooks/02_geospatial_computational_environment.md

 from geopandas import read_file
 ```

-which allows us to use `read_file` directly in the current session.
+which allows us to use `read_file` directly in the current session, without writing "`gpd.read_file`."

 Our approach in this
 book is to _not_ alias to make our code more readable (`geopandas` instead of `gpd`).
-We will be introducing a new library within the text of the first chapter where it is
+Also, we will introduce each new library within the text of the chapter where it is
-required so that code is threaded pedagogically with narrative.
+first required, so that our code is threaded pedagogically with narrative.
 Once a package has been
 introduced, if subsequent chapters rely on it, we will import it at the beginning of the
 chapter with all the other, already introduced libraries.